 Knit Baby Socks Tutorial: A Precious Pattern for Your Bundle of Joy

 I love baby socks.
 They are the ideal last-minute gifts for knitters in a need of a baby gift for a number of reasons.
-They are quick to make, and are a great way to use up sock yarn remnants, which most knitters have laying around.
+Knitting baby socks is quick, and is a great way to use up sock yarn remnants, which most knitters have laying around.
 Also, they are sure to come in handy, since babies need to keep those itty bitty feet warm.
 And they are oh-so terribly cute.

-They are also a great way to practice sock construction for those new to sock knitting, so they’re an easy project to start with.
+They are also a great way to practice sock construction for those just learning how to knit socks, so they’re an easy project to start with.

 I have for you here my basic baby sock pattern.
 It’s the one I used to make these tiny gems for my brand new niece born this February.